csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 - TO DO: Add my own calculated graphs etc

+# Current Status
+### Update questions:
+- contact HPC (drop in on Tuesdays 2-6pm only)

+### Progress since 19 March:
+- 18 burn ins done on HPC
+completed by me: 1-9, 13-18, 25-27
+replaced by Theo's burnins: 10-12, 19-23 (NOTE: wrong calculation method used in calculating heterozygosity)
+missing: burn in 24

+- struggling to finish burn in 19-24, 10-12... keeps timing out because of pop size and heterozygosity calculation i think
+- finished TMRCA python calculation code block, simulation array and trialled it.
+- did poster

+### Planned work this week
+- finish burnins! (trial running calc at timepoints 2/5/24) (about 50 min to reach timepoint 4000)
+- change sweep site nonsense in simulation SLIM script (done)
+- fix and run simulation array with theos burn ins to fill gaps
+- (post-simulation) plot nuc diversity graph for all simulations and compare against expected (has to be 10%<nuc diversity>20%)
+- begin report writing
+- HPC drop in to figure out why output file stops outputting after 1000 generations (book 48hr before tuesday)

+# Answered questions
 - how many ticks in a simulation (till 80% fixation for VGSC and 40% for RDL)
 - what size of genome  (10kb haplotype from Anusha's report?)
 - what kind of mutations do i want to sweep??
-VGSC and RDL mutations
+VGSC and RDL mutations [initializeMutationType("m1", 0.5, "f", 0.02); // introduced sweep mutation dominance is likely partial ]
 - how many repeats of the soft sweep simulations? as many as I can. at least 10 (is roughly 1/3 error, having 100 repeats is 10% error)
     - just 1 subpopulation

-# Current Status
-### Update questions:
 - why do we use the Farthest Point Algorithm in the dendrogram clustering??
 Should be average UPGMA algorithm
 - can we do our neutral burn in for 10N generations (page 597 of SLIM manual) incase not enough coalescence? record the number of generations first
-- calculate heterozygosity every set timepoint instead of every generation
+- calculate heterozygosity every set timepoint instead of every generation for problematic burn ins
-- contact hpc

-### Progress since last update meeting (19 March):
-- Redoing Theo's work, fixed Theo's Burn in SLIM code
-- 20 burn ins done on HPC
-- struggling to finish burn in 19-24, 10-12... keeps timing out because of pop size and heterozygosity calculation i think

-- edited SLIM simulation to have VGSC mutation parameters, introduced sweep, fixed up array simulation script+slim

-- finished TMRCA python calculation code block

-- did poster

-### Planned work
-- finish burnins
-- fix and run simulation array
-- begin report